CESSProject/cess/README.md

 ## Run The CESS Node

-After the node has finished compiling, you can follow these steps below to run it.
+After the node has finished compiling, you can follow following steps to run it.

 ### Generate Keys